Circulation Policy

 Temporary Card

-Temporary cards may be issued to those with a letter from a Decatur housing shelter, a work visa, or a college student ID card.
-These cards are valid for six months.
-The temporary card allows patrons to check out 5 print items and use library computers and databases.
+Temporary cards may be issued to those with temporary addresses and are valid for six months.
+(Suitable documents include: a letter from a Decatur housing shelter, a work visa, or a college student ID card.)
+The temporary card allows patrons to check out 5 items, and use library computers and databases.

 Borrowing and Requesting Materials

-No more than 20 DVDs, CDs, Video Games, or Audiobooks can be charged to an account at one time.
+• 20 DVDs, CDs, Video Games or Audiobooks can be charged to an account at one time.

 Library materials borrowed from other libraries are subject to the loaning policies of the lending library.

-Requests for library material may be made online or in person.
+Requests for library material may be made online, by phone, or in person.
 Patrons may be notified by email or text message when materials are available for pickup.
 Materials that are not picked up in the allotted time will be returned to the shelves or lending library.

-Patrons who have not returned overdue materials will have their library privileges suspended until materials are renewed, returned, or paid for.
+Patrons who have damaged or not returned materials will have their library privileges suspended until materials are renewed, returned, or paid for.

 Patrons whose assessed fees exceed $25.00 shall be referred to a collection agency after 60 days.
 There will be a fee of $25.00 assessed for all returned checks.